-The unduplicated pupil count upon which the supplemental is based on is 8.4% of our total student ADA.
-Currently, the district employs 89.6 FTE credentialed teachers/counselors/other.
-For 2022-23, 1.0 FTE will be added to the existing 2.0 FTE as dedicated Reading/Intervention/EL Specialists, .40 FTE will continue for EL Intervention at Hall Middle, .20 FTE of Math Intervention will continue at Hall Middle, .40 FTE Math Intervention from Hall Middle will be shifted to elementary where another .40 FTE of Math Intervention will be added along with .20 FTE of CGI Math Coaching will be added.
+The unduplicated pupil count upon which the supplemental is based is 9.1% of our total student ADA.
+Currently, the district employs 84.9 FTE credentialed teachers/counselors/other.
+For 2023-24, the following supports will be in place: 2.0 FTE as dedicated Reading/Intervention/EL Specialists, .2 FTE for EL Intervention at Hall Middle, .70 FTE of Math Intervention at elementary, .50 CGI Math Coaching, and .5 Literacy Coaching.
 This represents a minimum additional amount designated support for EL and SED students.
 Monies from supplemental funding are also spent on extended learning services, case management/coordination services, ELD curriculum, and ELD professional development.
 These expenditures meet LCFF minimum proportionality requirements.
 LCMSD provides a significant additional level of services compared to the supplemental funding services.